-'with the rights of ethnic groups reflects the transition from communist to nationalist collectivism, where the nepotism of the "one and only" ruling party is replaced by the despotism of presupposed groups' ethnic interests'.
-38
+'with the rights of ethnic groups reflects the transition from communist to nationalist collectivism, where the nepotism of the "one and only" ruling party is replaced by the despotism of presupposed groups' ethnic interests

-Both parliaments and Entity governments are required to have a proportional ethnic balance, and distribution of key political functions is along ethnic lines.
-Ironically, in this preoccupation, the rights of national minorities are seriously downgraded or ignored (as for example, in the restriction of the office of the Presidency, or legislative or executive vetoes to Bosniacs, Croats and Serbs).
-Rights of individual citizens, as citizens rather than as members of a particular ethnic group, are also limited.
+Ironically, in this preoccupation, the rights of the smaller minorities are seriously downgraded or ignored (as for example, in the restriction of the office of the Presidency, or legislative or executive vetoes to Bosniaks, Croats and Serbs).

 Given this complex process of decision-making, it is not surprising that numerous deadlocks have occurred.

-The state level government is seriously handicapped in its capacity to make or execute policy.
-The Constitution provides for a key role for foreigners.
+The government is seriously handicapped in its capacity to make or execute policy.
+Presumably anticipating this, the Constitution provides for a key role for foreigners.
 Three judges of the Constitutional Court are foreigners, selected by the President of the European Court of Human Rights; and eight out of 14 members of the Human Rights Chambers are also foreigners.
 The first Governor of the Central Bank also had to be a foreigner, appointed by the International Monetary Fund.

-The highest executive power and key policy powers are vested in the Office of the High Representative, appointed in accordance to UN Security Council's resolutions; his mandate covers monitoring the implementation of the Dayton Peace Agreement and in particular the civilian aspects (Annex 10).
-Due to differences within the collective Presidency and the unwillingness of each of them to take decisions that might be resented by his or her community, many matters end up on the desk of the High Representative.
+Key policy and executive powers are vested in the office of the High Representative, appointed by NATO, whose function is to break deadlocks.
+Due to differences within the collective Presidency and the unwillingness of each of them to take decisions that might be resented by his or her community, most matters end up on the desk of the High Representative.